petabite/uPixels/README.md

 ## REST API Reference

-After running `uPixels.startServer()`, the following routes will be available at the address and port set when uPixels was initialized(Default: 0.0.0.0:8000).
+After running `uPixels.start_server()`, the following routes will be available at the address and port set when uPixels was initialized(Default: 0.0.0.0:8000).

 ### `GET /`